jakeknigge/jakeknigge.github.io/blog/_posts/2018-02-11-idea-chaining.md

 ---
 In this post, we're going to talk about a concept that is useful in many areas... statistics, optimization, life-in-general...
 I call it **idea chaining**.
-My guess is that most people are already aware of this notion on intuitive level.
+My guess is that most people are already aware of this notion on an intuitive level.
 Systems thinkers would probably call it something like "problem decomposition", mathematicians would think of lemmas... basically we take a problem, split it into smaller, easier-to-solve sub-problems, and then chain our results together to solve the original problem.